-GOAL II - PROVIDE FOR A TRANSPORTATION SYSTEM WHICH SERVES EXISTING AND FUTURE LAND USES.
+GOAL II PROVIDE FOR A TRANSPORTATION SYSTEM WHICH SERVES EXISTING AND FUTURE LAND USES.

-OBJECTIVE II.
-1 The Town shall establish a safe, convenient and efficient level of service standard which shall be maintained for all roadways.

-Policy II.1 1 Establish the Level of Service Standards as noted below at peak hour for the following roadway segments within the Town as defined within the most recent version of the Florida Department of Transportation Quality/Level of Service Handbook.
+- OBJECTIVE II.1 The City shall establish a safe, convenient and efficient level of service standard which shall be maintained for all motorized and non-motorized transportation systems. - Policy II.1.1 The City shall establish the Service Standards as noted below at peak hour for the following roadway segments within the City, as defined within the most recent version of the Florida Department of Transportation Quality/Level of Service Handbook.